 There’s a saying that the books are better than the movie.
 That’s usually true when the book came first.
 It’s not always true when the movie came first.
 In the case of The Phantom Menace, though, author Terry Brooks manages to fill in some of the gaps and create a story with more depth than the film without contradicting anything.

 The Republic has survived for thousands of years with diplomacy, so there’s no reason to believe anything will be different when Jedi Knights Qui-Gon Jinn and Obi-Wan Kenobi travel to Naboo to mediate a dispute between the Trade Federation and the planet below.
-Unfrotunately, things are not quite what they seem.
+Unfortunately, things are not quite what they seem.
 There is a Sith Lord behind the machinations of the Trade Federation, manipulating events as he sees fit.
-After an unsuccessful assasination attempt on the Jedi, the Trade Federation launches an invasion of Naboo using its Droid Army.
+After an unsuccessful assassination attempt on the Jedi, the Trade Federation launches an invasion of Naboo using its Droid Army.

-The planet below is a bautiful blue and green planet with symbiotic species living on the land and sea.
+The planet below is a beautiful blue and green planet with symbiotic species living on the land and sea.
 They don’t have much contact with each other and there’s a degree of mistrust.
-Qui-Gon and Obi-Wan sneak down to the planet’s surface with the Droid Army and run into Jar-Jar Binks, one of the Gungans that lives in the oceans.
+Qui-Gon and Obi-Wan sneak down to the planet’s surface with the Droid Army and run into Jar-Jar Binks, one of the Gungans that live in the oceans.
 He’s not a great representative for the Gungans or the people of Naboo, but he helps Qui-Gon and Obi-Wan meet up with the Queen.

 Things don’t go as planned, and the party ends up on Tatooine, needing parts to repair their ship.
 It is there that Qui-Gon meets a young boy named Anakin Skywalker, with some very impressive Force abilities.